hsaghir/hsaghir.github.io/src/content/posts/2016-01-15-pyramid-principle-writing.md

 Group the answers.
 At each branch you make one structural choice:

-- **Deductive** — "Birds fly.
+- **Deductive**, "Birds fly.
 I am a bird.
 Therefore I fly."
 Good when the argument is a chain and each step depends on the previous one.
-- **Inductive** — "Birds fly for three reasons: they have wings, they are lightweight, they are aerodynamic."
+- **Inductive**, "Birds fly for three reasons: they have wings, they are lightweight, they are aerodynamic."
 Good when you have parallel evidence for a single claim.

-Deductive chains are rigorous but brittle — break a link, lose the reader.
+Deductive chains are rigorous but brittle, break a link, lose the reader.
 Inductive groupings are robust but only as strong as their weakest parallel point.
 Pick per branch, not per document.